 The key to Heliocare is Polypodium leucotomos, a type of fern found in South America.
-Doctors have used extracts from this plant to treat a variety of skin conditions including In one study, a group of 40 adult men and women were split into a placebo group and a test group who took a capsule of Heliocare twice a day.
-The results showed members of the placebo group were to experience at least one sunburn during the study and researchers concluded P. leucotomos is a safe and effective way to reduce the damaging effects of UV radiation.
+Doctors have used extracts from this plant to treat a variety of skin conditions including atopic dermatitis, psoriasis, and melasma.
+In one study, a group of 40 adult men and women were split into a placebo group and a test group who took a capsule of Heliocare twice a day.
+The results showed members of the placebo group were six times more likely to experience at least one sunburn during the study and researchers concluded P. leucotomos is a safe and effective way to reduce the damaging effects of UV radiation.

-Additionally, highlights P. leucotomos’ role in accelerating the removal of UV-induced carcinogenic byproducts and inhibiting the generation of reactive oxygen species.
+Additionally, a 2015 literature review highlights P. leucotomos’ role in accelerating the removal of UV-induced carcinogenic byproducts and inhibiting the generation of reactive oxygen species.
 In other words, the researchers believe there is evidence that supports claims that P. leucotomos’ can help prevent skin cancer and damage caused by UV radiation.

 "There has been a lot of promising research done with the specific formulation Heliocare.
 I think Heliocare can be recommended as a good adjunct to sunscreen, especially in fair-skinned individuals who easily burn or for those who are outdoors for hours at a time.
 Some dermatologists recommend taking one supplement daily with an additional pill one hour before intense sun exposure.
 This does not replace other important sun protective behaviors such as sunscreen and protective hats and clothing."